3M™ Littmann® Stethoscope Leadership Development Grant

 Grant Awards will be made in the name of the school of nursing and not an individual.
 Only one grant up to $2,500 will be awarded to one recipient school for each grant program.
 A school chapter may apply for both grants.
 However, chapters that apply for both programs can only receive one grant of up to $2,500.

-An interim report on the successes of the project thus far is due December 14, 2018
+An interim report on the successes of the project thus far is due at the midpoint of the academic year.

-A final report on the outcome of the grant must be issued to the FNSNA by June 28, 2019.
+A final report on the outcome of the grant must be issued to the FNSNA one month after the project end date.
 The final report must be written in the form of an article to be published in the September/October issue of Imprint.

 Funds may not be used to fund faculty or students to attend state and national NSNA meetings or conventions.